CenterForOpenScience/OSFDocs/docs/add-ons/add-ons_index.rst

 Selecting the GitHub repo shows an "Open" button in the toolbar.
 Clicking sends the user to the GitHub website where the repo's contents are shown.

-A "Download" button appears when any user selects the GitHub repo.
-Clicking downloads the contents of the repo as a zip file.
+A "Download as zip" button appears when a user selects the GitHub repo or any Github folder.
+Clicking **Download as zip** downloads the contents of the repo or folder as a zip file.

 A "Create Folder" button is shown when the add-on is selected by a user with editing permission.
 The user types a folder name and confirms creation.
 The folder is then shown inside the GitHub add-on.
 Files can be moved into and out